Train from Naples to Rome Fiumicino Airport

 Savor an authentic Neapolitan pizza before heading back to Italy’s busiest airport.
 Here is all the information you need about taking the train from Naples to Rome Fiumicino Airport.

-If you’ve been vacationing along Italy’s southern coast, most likely you flew in and out of Rome just a few hours north.
-The Rome Fiumicino Airport (FCO) is Italy’s largest, and handles most of the county’s domestic and international flights.
-The airport is linked to the city’s main Termini station by a dedicated shuttle train, the Leonardo Express.
+If you’ve been vacationing along Italy’s southern coast, you most likely flew in and out of Rome, just a few hours north.
+The Rome Fiumicino Airport (FCO) is Italy’s largest airport, and handles most of the country's domestic and international flights.
+The airport is linked to the city’s main train station, Termini, by a dedicated shuttle train called the Leonardo Express.

 Taking the direct, high-speed train from Naples to Rome is the most stress-free way to begin your journey home or to your next destination.
-The fastest routes take less than two hours to make the 150 mile (241 km) trip, including the easy change at Termini to the airport shuttle train.
-Start your travel day off right and take the train.
+The fastest routes take less than two hours to make the 150 mile (241 km) trip, including the easy change at Termini station to the airport shuttle train.
+Start your travel plans off right and take the train!

 Frequent Trains from Naples to Rome Fiumicino Airport

-Trenitalia’s high-speed Alta Velocità (AV) trains run between Naples’ main Centrale station and Rome’s Termini station almost 60 times each day.
-From the Termini station, it’s easy to transfer to the Leonardo Express, which transports passengers directly to the Fiumicino Aeroporto station every 15 minutes during the peak hours and every 30 minutes during less busy times of day.
+Trenitalia’s high-speed Alta Velocità (AV) trains run between Naples’ Centrale station and Rome’s Termini station almost 60 times each day.
+From the Termini station, it’s easy to transfer to the Leonardo Express, which transports passengers directly to the Fiumicino Aeroporto station every 15 minutes during peak hours, and every 30 minutes during less busy times of day.

 There are also fast Regionale trains between Naples and Rome, which take about an hour longer to make the trip.
-With an AV train, most trips take less than two hours; with a Regionale, the trip takes 3 hours and 10 minutes.
+With an AV train, most trips take less than two hours, and with a Regionale train, the trip takes 3 hours and 10 minutes.
 Ticket prices start at $39.